purescript/purescript-transformers/README.md

     class Error a where
       noMsg :: a
-      strMsg :: Prim.String -> a
+      strMsg :: String -> a

 ### Type Class Instances